-First Human Skeletal Muscle Grown in the Lab to Contract with Electrical Pulses
+First Human Skeletal Muscle Grown In The Lab To Contract With Electrical Pulses

-Are we getting closer to the days where degenerative muscles diseases can be combated?
+In light of this, are we getting closer to the days where degenerative muscles diseases can be combated?

 - Bioengineered human myobundles mimic clinical responses of skeletal muscle to drugs, eLife 2015;10.7554

 - Weak Muscles Lead To Bad Posture.
 So Why Doesn’t A Gym Workout Help?

 - Jaw Pain – What Other Causes Besides The Teeth And Jaw?

 - Multifidus – Smallest Yet Most Powerful Muscle

 - What Causes Delayed Onset Muscle Soreness (DOMS)?

 - Why You’re Sore Two Days After Exercising

 - Diastasis Recti: What is Mummy Tummy all about?